elastic/elasticsearch-serverless-ruby/README.md

 ## Docs

-Some questions, assumptions and general notes about this project can be found in [docs/setup-api-key.gif](the docs directory).
+Some questions, assumptions and general notes about this project can be found in [the docs directory](./docs/questions-and-assumptions.md).